Ebubejen/Capstone_Project_DA_Starter/README.md

  ## Recommendations
  To sustain growth and improve overall performance, Parch and Posey should focus on
- 1. Enhance  customer retention through loyalty programs, personalized offers, and targeted follow-ups.
+ 1. Enhancing  customer retention through loyalty programs, personalized offers, and targeted follow-ups.
+ 2. Investing in mentorship programs for top-performing sales reps will help scale success across the team
- 2. Strengthening top-performing sales channels, like Direct sales, while optimizing underperforming ones, such as Banners and Twitter, will ensure a more efficient sales strategy.
+ 3. Strengthening top-performing sales channels, like Direct sales, while optimizing underperforming ones, such as Banners and Twitter, will ensure a more efficient sales strategy.
- 3. Additionally, expanding customer base within high-value industries such as Technology, Oil & Gas, and Finance in the Northeast can drive further revenue growth.
+ 4. Additionally, expanding customer base within high-value industries such as Technology, Oil & Gas, and Finance in the Northeast can drive further revenue growth.
- 4. Lastly, aligning marketing and inventory strategies with seasonal demand trends will maximize revenue opportunities throughout the year.
+ 5. Lastly, aligning marketing and inventory strategies with seasonal demand trends will maximize revenue opportunities throughout the year.